mijp1/castep-docs/docs/tutorials/NMR/Examples_3_-Alanine_and_Silicates.md

 From this, we will try to find what A and B are.

-To do so, we will look at the `alanine.castep` [tensor table table](alanine_table.txt){width="50%"}.
+To do so, we will look at the `alanine.castep` [tensor table](alanine_table.txt).

-By a quick glance at the table, we see that the the chemical shift of hydrogen ranges from 20-30, carbon around 0, 124 or 159, nitrogen 194 and oxygen 48 or 63.
-Because of this we can tell that the 2 resonances are going to belong to carbon and oxygen: to get a chemical shift difference of 23.5, oxygen's 48 and a hydrogen (ideally of 24.5) are the only option of coming close to that value.
+By a quick glance at the table, we see that the the chemical shift of hydrogen ranges from 20-30ppm, carbon around 0, 124 or 159ppm, nitrogen 194ppm and oxygen 48 or 63ppm.
+Because of this we can tell that the 2 resonances are going to belong to carbon and oxygen: to get a chemical shift difference of 23.5ppm, oxygen's 48ppm and a hydrogen (ideally of 24.5ppm) are the only option of coming close to that value.

 We see in the oxygen portion of the table